 and orchestra based upon made up Christmas Carols.
-(Quotation taken from 'The Muse that Sings: Composers Speak about the Creative Process, by Ann McCutchan.)
+(Quotation taken from 'The Muse that Sings: Composers Speak about the Creative Process, by Ann

-underpin our selections can predispose our thinking towards certain types of expectations about what a solution should look like, so forcing us down fewer innovative tracks than would otherwise have been the case.
+underpin our selections can predispose our thinking towards very specific expectations about what a solution should look like, so forcing us down less innovative

 An historical example

 were brought together again, and the designs and materials meticulously reviewed.
 The conclusion

 'The guards need to hold on tighter!'

-If someone had thought a little ‘outside (or even inside) the carriage’ they might have thought it interesting, intriguing, or even merely 'quite nice' to gain the views of the guards and the passengers, asking them for their ideas about what would constitute an effective and safe carriage.
-Perhaps some of the guards and passengers could even have been selected to contribute to the design of the carriages.
-(Guards and particularly passengers would have had a different perspective on carriage design, focusing more upon the interior than the exterior, which would probably have led to a better use of seating and space, thus enabling guards to work and sit inside rather than outside the carriages.
+If these experts had thought a little more freely than they did and sought the views of guards and passengers, they may have gained some very useful insights about how to make the carriages safe and effective.
+Indeed, perhaps some of the guards and passengers could have been selected to contribute to the design of the carriages.
+Guards and passengers would have had a different perspective on carriage design, probably focusing very much upon a carriage's interior.
+This would have led to a better use of seating and space, thus enabling guards to work and sit inside rather than outside the carriages.